zenaton/rfcs/rfc-028-scheduler.md

 - there is an underlying dispatch for an execute, with its own execution history

 ### Id
-An id provided by the user (`custom_id` for us) means that the user wants to access to this object.
-It can be to be able to send an event to a workflow, but also to know the status of a dispatched task or workflow (request formulated multiple times by users : "how to i know the status of execution?").
+An id provided by the user (`custom_id` for us) means that the user wants later access to this object.
+Eg. to be able to send an event to a workflow, or also to know the status of a dispatched task or workflow (request formulated multiple times by users : "how to i know the status of execution?").
 From the discussion above, it means that the `id` refers to the task/workflow dispatched (the underlying dispatch for `execute`), that - again - can have a complex history execution.

 this `id` serving a reference, *it should be unique* (at least per task or workflow and per environnement).

 A clean implementation implies that the `id` is provided when dispatching in order to be able to assess the success or not.
 In case of microservices, the `id` can not be read from class implementation and MUST be provided at dispatch.

 ### Options
 Today, no option are provided, but when looking to similar service, we see that adding options to dispatching is inevitable:
 - eg. `schedule_to_finished_timeout`